So, you’ve got some new prospects lined up that want to discuss PPC solutions with your agency, great work.

 Presenting the Market Analysis

-Now obviously, heading into your sales meeting with “The Non Advertiser” armed with all of this information is going to make your job of converting them into an AdWords superfan much easier, but it’s not uncommon to get carried away.
+Now obviously, heading into your sales meeting with “The Non Advertiser” armed with all of this information is going to make your job of converting them into a Google Ads superfan much easier, but it’s not uncommon to get carried away.

 What do I mean by that?

 Well, it’s important to remember that your shiny new Market Analysis report is a best estimate no matter whether you get it from us or someone else.

 While it’s great to give an overview, it’s important to set the right expectations with the prospect.
 The numbers provided in the report are by no means guaranteed, and the actual results could vary up to 40% either way.